Miking98/piano-sheet-music/README.md

 :-------------------------:|:-:|:-------------------------:
 ![Synthesia](imgs/synthesia.png "Synthesia") | => | ![MuseScore](imgs/musescore.png "Musescore")

-## How to Run
+# How to Run

 `python3 script.py name_of_mp4_in_same_directory`

+## Command Line Arguments

+For a detailed list of options:

+`python3 script.py -h`

+**NOTE:** The `.mp4` file must be trimmed such that the keyboard is clearly visible in the first frame of the video.

+# Additional Info

 ## Bug Fix for Music21

 Music21, the library used to generate the `.xml` file, sometimes adds unnecessary rests.

 To fix this issue, replace `/usr/local/lib/python3.x/site-packages/music21/stream/__init__.py` with the `__init__.py` in this repository.
 Replace `x` with your version of Python 3.
 (This is optional, but makes the output easier to read)

-## Additional Info

-For detailed list of options:

-`python3 script.py -h`

-**NOTE:** The `.mp4` file must be trimmed such that the keyboard is clearly visible in the first frame of the video.

 ## Areas for Improvement